Night buses in London: N550

 Route N550 commenced on 30 October 2008 between Canning Town bus station and Trafalgar Square replacing route N50 between Canning Town and East Beckton.
 Initially operated by East London, upon being re-tendered it was taken over by Tower Transit on 31 August 2013.
 When next tendered it passed to CT Plus on 1 August 2018.
+It is now operated by Stagecoach London.